Salado Creek AVA: Name Evidence

-November of 1938 spilled into a local nursery.
+November 1938 spilled into a local nursery.

 History

 Salado Creek, and nearby Little Salado Creek, are among a few small, intermittent streams in western Stanislaus County that originate in the section of Coast Range that separates the San Joaquin Valley from the Livermore and Santa Clara valleys (the Diablo Range).
 During most winters little water flows through the creeks, but on rare occasions Salado Creek has swelled and flooded the city of Patterson, which lies on the flood plain downstream to the north of the proposed American Viticultural Area.

 Waters from the creeks deposited sediments to form the alluvial fan that comprises the proposed American Viticultural Area.
 These sediments were the parent material for the deep, fertile Ensalado series (formerly Salado series) soils, which are unique to western Stanislaus County.
 Little is known about the prehistory of the Salado and Little Salado Creek areas.
 Sediments deposited by the creeks may have covered archeological evidence of habitation.
 Northern Valley Yokut and Costanoan peoples likely inhabited major tributaries to the San Joaquin River, including Salado Creek and Little Salado Creek, during different periods of time as their boundaries of habitation and activity fluctuated with the seasons and under external pressures from the Spanish.

 Agriculture is fairly recent in the Salado Creek area.
 The earliest attempt occurred after Mariano Hernandez received the 13340 acre Rancho Del Puerto Land Grant in 1844.
 After Indian raids destroyed his herds of cattle he returned to San Jose and, in 1847, he sold the property.
 After this false start, agriculture began in earnest in 1864 after John D. Patterson purchased the former land grant and began raising cattle and Spanish Merino sheep.
 Livestock thrived on the abundant native and naturalized non-native grasses.